 We are excited to share these outdoor classroom ideas with you to get children learning outside!
-We believe that some of the most valuable learning experiences come from spending time outdoors.
+We believe some of the most valuable learning experiences come from outdoor time.
+Research shows that children who spend quality time outdoors exploring nature will learn and develop simultaneously.
+Here’s how to create an outdoor classroom.

 Gardens are a great way to connect children with nature.
-They will have to plant their tiny seed, tend to it correctly, and watch the process of it growing into a flower, plant, fruit, or vegetable.
+They will have to plant their tiny seed, tend to it correctly, and watch it grow into a flower, plant, fruit, or vegetable.
 Will all their hard work pay off?
-It’s a great way for children to learn without too much specific or prior planning.

-Gardens are a place of awe and wonder and this is a great way to introduce ‘farm to table’ to children from a young age so they can learn about where their food comes from and the effort that goes into growing produce.
+It’s an excellent way for children to learn without too much specific or prior planning.
+Gardens are a place of awe and wonder, and this is a great way to introduce ‘farm to table’ to children from a young age so they can learn about where their food comes from and the effort that goes into growing produce.

 What to plant?

-A good start is simply with good pollinators such as lavender, you’ll attract beneficial wildlife to your garden and you can teach children about the importance of pollination at the same time.
-You could also try planting fruits or vegetables, maybe you have a fussy eater.
+We have one rule regarding what to plant, and that’s anything you want to!
+Don’t be scared about failing; that’s all part of the learning process and is essential for children to see.
+A good start is simply with good pollinators such as lavender; you’ll attract beneficial wildlife to your garden, and you can teach children about the importance of pollination at the same time.
+You could also try planting fruits or vegetables.
+Growing your fruits and vegetables (especially ones your children won’t eat normally) can encourage them to try them.

-Create a snipping garden with a selection of small/inexpensive plants, flowers, or herbs that are okay to be cut and harvested for mud pies, fairy potions, and other very important uses.
+If you don’t have an outdoor space, you could easily grow a small tomato plant, strawberries, or herbs on your window ledge.
+Or create a snipping garden with miniature/inexpensive plants, flowers, or herbs that can be cut and harvested for mud pies, fairy potions, and other very important uses.

+Plenty of online gardening resources, ideas, and books are available for that extra bit of inspiration.
 We love The Kew Gardens Children’s Cookbook: Plant, Cook, Eat.
-It’s got step by step guides on how to grow your chosen produce, then simple and tasty recipes to use your produce in, taking your child from planting to plate.
+It has step-by-step guides on how to grow your chosen produce and simple and tasty recipes to use your produce in, taking your child from planting to the plate.

-2. Outdoor play in your outdoor classroom
+2. Encourage outdoor play in your outdoor classroom

-Even just supply some old pots and pans and a spoon for mixing.
+Getting muddy and playing in the dirt is an instinct for kids.
+Make a ‘messy mud play’ designated area.
+You could buy a mud kitchen or make your own from scrap material.
+Even supply some old pots and pans and a spoon for mixing.
 Make sure you have dirt and access to a water source.
-Children will get super messy but the physical and emotional benefits from playing in the mud outweigh the mess!
+Children will get super messy, but the physical and emotional benefits of playing in the mud outweigh the mess!

-Make a fairy garden
+Design a fairy garden

 A good way to collect materials for your fairy house is to start with a scavenger hunt.
 This could be as simple as a quick search around the garden for items children are drawn to or go one step further and visit the beach for shells and other pretty materials.
+A scavenger hunt download is available here, which might also help you.

 Make magical woodland potions

-This is a fun alternative to a standard scavenger hunt and really promotes imaginative play.
-Best of all it’s free and can be completed in any green space.
+Continuing the magical theme, we have created a Magical Woodland Potion printable download for you to enjoy.
+Follow the steps and make your magic potions; what will you wish for?
+This is a fun alternative to a standard scavenger hunt and promotes imaginative play.
+Best of all, it’s free and can be completed in any green space.

-3. Introduce outdoor art
+3. Introduce outdoor art to your outdoor classroom

-Think about providing different working surfaces that can be used outside such as portable easels for vertical work, clipboards, and sketchbooks for artists on the go, take photos at different times of the day and encourage children to take them home to sketch if your outdoor space is limited.
+Think about providing different working surfaces that can be used outside, such as portable easels for vertical work, clipboards, and sketchbooks for artists on the go; take photos at different times of the day and encourage children to take them home to sketch if your outdoor space is limited.

 Get messy and make giant masterpieces

-Save rolls of old wallpaper, because outdoors you have lots of space you could try:
+Save rolls of old wallpaper because you have lots of space outdoors.
+You could try:

 - Foot and hand painting.

-- Create abstract art with water balloons.
+- Creating abstract art with water balloons.

 Get creative with natural materials